KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 Documents
 ~~~~~~~~~

-This feature let you create and download a .zip of whole or a part of the documents existing in your Knowage installation.
-In this way you can upload it in another installation or keep it as backup.
+This feature allows to download a zip file of the whole or a part of the documents existing in your Knowage installation.

-When you import, all the “objects” associated to those documents (such as datasets, lovs, drivers, roles and folders) are created.
-Instead users, menu configurations, KPI, catalog, glossary and alert are not exported with this tool.

-Let’s have a look on the steps to create the .zip.

-Below we show the export editor.
+Below, you can see how the export editor looks like.

 .. figure:: media/image67.png

     Document Export

-First of all choose the name to give to your exportation (i.e. if you choose MyFirstExport, you will create the ``MyFirstExport.zip``).

-Then select which documents do you want to export.
-You can browse the folder by clicking the folder icon.
-Choose the elements or folders you want to include by marking the related checkbox.
-A check in a parent folder will automatically select/deselect all its children folders/leaves.
+Fill in the name of your export and select which documents to export.
+You can browse through folders by clicking on the relative icon.
+Check the items to include in the file.

-When you have chosen a name and selected some documents, the export icon change colour from grey to pink.
-This means all elements are set to start exporting.
+The export icon changes colour from grey to pink.
+This means that you can start exporting.

-Before going on decide if you want to export **Olap customized View** and/or **Scheduled documents** and/or **BIRT Translation** and/or **Schedule configurations** and/or **Document only in the selected functionality**.
+Before exporting you can decide whether to include or not the following options:

 - **Olap customized View**
-   Checking this property the export will include all the customized views saved into the chosen OLAP documents.
-You can find the Customized View going on the OLAP Document Menu and clicking on *Show OLAP custom View*.
-See the figure below:
+   By checking this property, the export will include all the customized views saved into the selected OLAP documents.
+   Customized views can be retrieved clicking on the option *Show OLAP custom View* of the Document Menu.
+See below image for more details:

 .. figure:: media/OCW.PNG

     Olap customized view

 - **Scheduled documents**
-   Checking this property the export will include all the scheduled execution saved into the chosen documents.
-You can find the scheduled execution going on the Document Menu and clicking on *Show Scheduled Execution*.
+   By checking this property, the export will include all the scheduled executions saved into the selected documents.
+You can find the scheduled executions clicking on the option *Show Scheduled Execution* of the Document Menu.
 See the figure below:

 .. figure:: media/SDOC.png